-Inflation is here, and it's unlikely to go away anytime soon.
+Inflation is here, and it doesn't look like it's going away anytime soon.
 Fortunately, investors looking to beat back rising prices have numerous options at their disposal, including several mutual funds that should fare well against inflation.

 When the economy heats up, investors begin to expect that the Federal Reserve will cool inflation with higher interest rates.
+(Indeed, CME data puts the chances of a 0.5-percentage-point hike to the Fed's benchmark interest rate at 44.3%, up from 25% before the latest CPI was released.)
 That puts downward pressure not only on investors' current bond holdings, but also stocks, as corporate borrowing becomes more expensive.

 Fortunately, mutual funds can help you beat back inflation via a number of diverse strategies.
 The best mutual funds for inflation invest in wide range of assets, from Treasury inflation-protected securities (TIPS) to commodities to real estate and more.